digital-work-lab/open-source-collaboration-game/readme.md

 - Familiarize with the **key elements of open-source project documentation**

 <!--
+Note:
-Note: use the GitHub web interface for simplicity
+- use the GitHub web interface for simplicity (explain that it only allows you to edit one file at a time)
+- using the GitHub web interface does not depend on remote authentication of local clients (a potential source of errors)
 TBD: learn how to push branches to a fork/change the remote?
 -->